AngaBlue/express-zod-safe/README.md

 **Note:** The `validate` middleware must be used **after** any other middleware that parses/modifies the request body, such as `express.json()` or `express.urlencoded()`.

 ### 📦 Custom Error Handling
 By default, the `validate` middleware will send a 400 Bad Request response with a JSON body containing the error message.
-However, you can provide your own error handling function to customize the error response.
+However, you can provide your own error handling function to customise the error response.

 ```ts
 // ... extending the previous example